Breast lump surgery: aftercare advice

 How do I care for my wound?

-Stitches are dissolvable and do not need to be removed.
+Your stitches are dissolvable and do not need to be removed.

 Can I eat and drink as normal after my surgery?

 Yes, you can drink and eat when you get home, as long as you do not feel sick.
 Start with drinks and a light snack.
-If you feel thirsty drink as much as you need.
+If you feel thirsty, drink as much as you need.
 Do not drink alcohol.

 When can I return to work?

 This depends on the work you do.
-We usually recommend you do not work for one to two weeks.
-Your breast care nurse will have advised you about this before your surgery.
-If you have a manual or heavy job we suggest you speak to your GP and discuss your return to work with them.
+We usually recommend you do not work for 1 to 2 weeks.
+Your surgeon will advise you about this before your surgery.
+If you are unsure, please contact Day Surgery.

 When can I drive again?